KeaneAthallah/KeaneAthallah/README.md

 ## 🧑‍💼 Experience

+### Badan Perencanaan Pembangunan Daerah Sulawesi Tengah
+**Freelance DevOps | 1/2025 - 2/2025**

+*   Responsible for managing and maintaining server infrastructure and application deployment.
+*   Implemented continuous integration and continuous delivery (CI/CD) to accelerate the application release cycle.
+*   Managed and monitored servers and applications to ensure optimal availability and performance.
+*   Automated deployment tasks using Docker, reducing human error and increasing efficiency.
+*   Troubleshooted and resolved issues related to infrastructure and applications.
+*   Collaborated with the development team to ensure applications ran smoothly in the production environment.
+*   Created technical documentation related to infrastructure and application deployment.

+**Detailed Docker and Nginx Experience:**

+During this period, I leveraged Docker for containerization and deployment, along with Nginx as a reverse proxy and load balancer, for three main applications:

+*   **Siperjadin (Official Travel Information System):** This application manages employee travel arrangements.
+I used Docker to package the application and its dependencies into a container, simplifying deployment across various environments (local and production).
+Docker ensured environment consistency across development stages.
+Nginx was implemented to handle incoming requests, distribute traffic, and improve application security.
+[Optional: Add a screenshot or link here if available]

+*   **ErealDeposit (Real-time Deposit Application):** ErealDeposit handles real-time deposit transactions.
+Docker enabled me to create a portable and scalable application image.
+I used Docker Compose to manage multiple interconnected containers, such as the database and web server.
+Nginx served as a reverse proxy, providing an additional layer of security and improving performance by caching static content.
+[Optional: Add a screenshot or link here if available]

+*   **SiaKendis (Official Vehicle Information System):** SiaKendis manages official vehicle information.
+I utilized Docker to isolate the application from the host environment, minimizing the risk of conflicts between applications.
+Docker also simplified the rollback process to previous versions in case of issues.
+Nginx was configured to serve static files efficiently and to act as a load balancer for multiple instances of the application.
+[Optional: Add a screenshot or link here if available]

+**Technical Implementation Details:**

+*   I used Docker CLI and Docker Compose to build, run, and manage containers.
+*   I created Dockerfiles for each application, containing instructions to build the application image.
+*   I utilized Docker Hub to store and distribute application images.
+*   I integrated Docker with CI/CD tools for deployment automation.
+*   I configured Nginx to act as a reverse proxy, load balancer, and static file server.
+*   I implemented SSL termination at the Nginx layer to secure communication.

+**Achieved Results:**

+*   Application deployment process became faster and more efficient.
+*   Environment consistency across development stages was ensured.
+*   Application scalability increased.
+*   Server and application management became easier.
+*   Application security and performance were improved with the implementation of Nginx.

 ### Dinas Bina Marga dan Penataan Ruang Provinsi | Palu, Sulawesi Tengah

 **Freelance Web Developer | 10/2024 - 11/2024**